Avnet/Ultra96-PYNQ/README.md

 git checkout -b image_v2.6.0 origin/image_v2.6.0
 ```

+#### Using pre-built BSP and overlay files

 Pre-built Ultra96 v1 and v2 BSPs and overlays for the current release are included under the [GitHub Release File Assets](https://github.com/Avnet/Ultra96-PYNQ/releases).
+To download assets to prepare for the build:

+ 1. From the github RELEASE asset list please download either the `ultra96v1_bsp.zip` (for U96 v1) or the `ultra96v2_bsp.zip` (for U96 v2) and extract the contents.
+ 2. Place either the v1 (`sensors96b_v1.bsp`) or v2 (`sensors96b_v2.bsp`) BSP file into the `$LOCAL_ULTRA96/Ultra96` folder.
+ 3. From the same zip file (for either the v1 or v2) place both `sensor96b.hwh` and `sensors96b.bit` files into the `$LOCAL_ULTRA96/Ultra96/sensors96b` folder.

+#### Creating your own BSP

 Alternatively, if you would like to start with your own or a new BSP [see notes at bottom](#build-pynq-compatible-bsps-from-scratch).
-If you do prepare a new custom BSP you may also need to create your own Overlay.
-It is suggested that you use the included sensors96b Overlay tcl as a starting point.
+If you do prepare a new custom BSP you may also need to create your own overlay.
+It is suggested that you use the included sensors96b overlay tcl as a starting point.

-#### Download assets to prepare for the build:
- 1. From the github RELEASE asset list please download either the ultra96v1_bsp.zip (for U96 v1) or the ultra96v2_bsp.zip (for U96 v2) and extract the contents.
- 2. Place either the v1 (sensors96b_v1.bsp) or v2 (sensors96b_v2.bsp) BSP file into the `$LOCAL_ULTRA96/Ultra96` folder.
- 3. From the same zip file (for either the v1 or v2) place both sensor96b.hwh and .bit files into the `$LOCAL_ULTRA96/Ultra96/sensors96b` folder.

-Next you must setup soft links depending upon whether you are using Ultra96 v1 or v2.
+With either the pre-built BSP, or your own BSP, you must setup soft links depending upon whether you are using Ultra96 v1 or v2.

 For Ultra96 v1: